 Both known for their wolof drumming, as well as for the glorious mbalax genre, The Gambia’s biggest modern musical export is Sona Jobarteh, a luminary figure on the world music scene as one of the world’s only female kora virtuosos hailing from a griot family.
 Now, it is common knowledge amongst African music nerds that she is cousins with “King of the Kora” Toumani Diabaté, but perhaps less is known about their mutual grandfather, Amadu Bansang Jobarteh, one of West Africa’s most well-renowned jalis (guardians of Mandinka oral tradition).

-Also held in immensely high-regard in The Gambia was Bai Konte, another jail who played a vital role in making this album possible.
-Not only did he brought up the two performers on the record, as their father, but he also brought kora music and Mandinka music culture into the global public consciousness like never before, as he is thought to be the first kora player to perform and tour in the United States, paving the way for there to be interest in the recording of an album of kora music in the first place.
+Also held in immensely high-regard in The Gambia was Bai Konte, another jali who played a vital role in making this album possible.
+Not only is he the father of the two musicians who created this record, but he also brought kora music and Mandinka music culture into the global public consciousness like never before, as he is thought to be the first kora player to perform and tour in the United States, paving the way for there to be interest in the recording of an album of kora music in the first place.

 Though each musical instrument has its own merits, I have to admit that I haven’t quite been enamoured by any instrument quite like I have with the kora.
 It soothes me in a way that is almost indescribable.
 Whilst I have heard the kora fused together with numerous other sounds, from pop to qawwali, there is something rather cleansing about hearing the instrument played with such mastery in a stripped back manner.
 Malamini Jobarteh and Dembo Konte really show off the intricacy with which the instrument can be played, with the latter actually expanding its range by adding extra bass strings to the classic 21-string model.